-I walk in and feel the heaviness of the space, despite the smiles around us.
+“I walk in and feel the heaviness of the space, despite the smiles around us.
 We gather a group of 500 men in no time at all, along with a handful of kids and women.
 We perform for an hour and a half, our longest show so far.
-Each time we’re about to end, a feeling inside tells us to keep going.
+Each time we’re about to end, a feeling inside tells us to keep going.”

-This is CWB’s third tour along the Balkan route (previous tours in 2017 and 2018).
-In past years, audience members report remembering the clowns from 2015 and 2016 tours in Lesvos.
+This was CWB’s third tour along the Balkan route (previous tours in 2017 and 2018).
+In past years, audience members reported remembering the clowns from 2015 and 2016 tours in Lesvos.
 The Balkan Tour epitomizes the complexity of modern displacement.
 Many of the migrants on the Balkan route fled Syria in 2014 or 2015.
 They continue to be displaced and migratory, many of them lacking the rights and privileges afforded by an official nationality.

 When people hear the word “refugee,” they often think of temporary displacement.
 In fact, in 2015, more than half of the world’s refugees lived in protracted displacement.
 The overall number of people attempting the Balkan Route dropped significantly from an all-time high in 2015, but many people along the Balkan Route remain stuck.
 They’re refused asylum in their current nation of residence, unable to move forward across national borders, and unwilling to go back.
 These people travel alone or with families, sleep in the woods or makeshift camps, and cross the border each night, only to be repulsed by border guards.
 They flee unspeakable violence throughout Western Asia and North Africa, and hope to find work and security in the European Union.
 The Balkan Route pushed further south in the past year, signaling migrants’ attempts to protect themselves against ultranationalist border policies and human rights abuses in some EU countries.

-CWB – USA is also supported by Jeroen, who functions as the Balkan Tour logistician for the third year in a row.
+CWB – USA was also supported by Jeroen, who functions as the Balkan Tour logistician for the third year in a row.
 Jeroen has extensive experience with the refugee volunteer network throughout the Balkan region.

-CWB is thrilled to welcome Dustin Allen on his first tour.
+CWB was thrilled to welcome Dustin Allen on his first tour.
 Dustin is a professional musician and clown, raised in Edmonton, Alberta, Canada.
 He trained at Dell’Arte in Blue Lake California.
 David Lichtenstein, aka Leapin Louie, has performed with CWB – USA for 25 years.
 In addition to performing with CWB, David also coordinates the selection of all of CWB – USA’s professional touring artists, and produces the annual Portland, Oregon, benefit show.
 Sabine Choucair, co-founder of Lebanon-based Clown Me In, has participated in every Balkan Route tour.
 Clown Me In spreads laughter and provides relief to disadvantaged communities, while exploring human vulnerabilities and helping individuals to accept them.